ueno/base-drafts/draft-ietf-quic-transport.md

   When a zero-length connection ID is being used, the active_connection_id_limit parameter MUST NOT be sent.

+handshake_connection_id (0x0f):

+: The value that the endpoint included in the Source Connection ID field of the first Initial packet it sends during the handshake.
+Endpoints MUST validate that this transport parameter is present and that it matches the value that was received in Initial packets.
+Authenticating this value ensures that an attacker is unable to influence the selection of connection IDs during the handshake.

 If present, transport parameters that set initial flow control limits (initial_max_stream_data_bidi_local, initial_max_stream_data_bidi_remote, and initial_max_stream_data_uni) are equivalent to sending a MAX_STREAM_DATA frame